Alzheimer’s disease is a growing public health crisis in Tennessee. The impact of Alzheimer’s is projected to rise, and

 In Tennessee, the Department of Health educated the public health workforce about cognitive health, health indicators, diagnosis and community resources through a statewide issue brief and live webcast training.

 The Tennessee Department of Health (TN DOH) developed The Healthy Brain Toolkit for Public Health designed to educate public health professionals about the intersection of chronic disease and Alzheimer’s.
-TN DOH launched a public awareness campaign about cognitive health and how individuals and reduce their risk of cognitive decline.
+TN DOH launched a public awareness campaign about cognitive health about how individuals can reduce their risk of cognitive decline.

 State plan overview

 In July 2007, the Tennessee General Assembly enacted Senate Bill 826 (Public Chapter No. 566) establishing the Tennessee Alzheimer’s Disease Task Force (TADTF) to assess the current and future impact of Alzheimer’s disease in Tennessee, examine services and resources, and draft a state strategy to respond to Alzheimer’s within the state.
 The Task Force included representatives from long-term care organizations, adult day providers, physician groups, community organizations, state agencies, caregivers, individuals living with the disease and state legislators.
 In February 2009, the Task Force published Tennessee Alzheimer’s Disease Task Force Final Report.
 The latest update to the plan was published in January 2020 — Alzheimer’s and Related Dementia: Tennessee State Plan.

 Resources for action